Keio University

 Behold

-Our flag ringing in the wind
+Our flag fluttering in the wind

-Fluttering in the midst of the storm
+Flapping in the storm

-With the pride of having stood firm
+The pride of having stood firm

 Let us raise it, this flag